PrathamAnandTripathi/Trex-game/README.md

 # Trex-game
-this is a Trex game.
+This is a Trex game.